isomerpages/gb-assist/_browse-all-licences-SFA/Food-Stall-Licence.md

 <div>3.<strong>When can I commence business?
 Do I need to wait for the hardcopy licence before I start operations?
 What do I do if I do not receive the hardcopy licence?</strong></div>
 <p>Refer to Step 2 on when you may commence business.</p>
 <p>SFA will post out the hardcopy licences within 7 working days upon successful payment.</p>
 <p>You should receive the hardcopy licence via post within 2 weeks after successful payment.
-If you do not receive the hardcopy licence after 2 weeks, please write in to SFA at&nbsp;<a href="https://www.sfa.gov.sg/feedback">https://www.sfa.gov.sg/feedback</a>to request for a replacement copy.</p>
+If you do not receive the hardcopy licence after 2 weeks, please write in to SFA at<a href="https://www.sfa.gov.sg/feedback">https://www.sfa.gov.sg/feedback</a>to request for a replacement copy.</p>
 <div>4.<strong>How much does this licence cost and how long is it valid?</strong></div>
 <p>The Food Stall Licence costs S$32.00 and is valid for one year except for those foodstalls in primary, secondary and junior college school canteens.
 Licensees are given the option to pay $64.00 for a food stall licence that is valid for two years.</p>
 <p>Please note that no refund of fees will be allowed once payment has been made.</p>